Joy-less/SystemCall/README.md

 List<string?> Outputs = CommandCallParser.Interpret("Enhance my 'Sword'!", Commands, RunCommand);
 ```

+If the call is ambiguous between multiple commands, the first command is always chosen.

 ## Note

 System Call will migrate from JSON5 to JSONH when it is complete.
 See [jsonh-org/Jsonh](https://github.com/jsonh-org/Jsonh).